 Parker joined SBE in 2013.
-Parker has worked as a communications consultant for SBE, a registration specialist at South Puget Sound Community College, an advertising manager at the SPSCC newspaper, and an initiative checker for the Office of Secretary of State.
+Parker has worked as operations and data coordinator, special assistant and communications consultant for SBE, a registration specialist at South Puget Sound Community College, an advertising manager at the SPSCC newspaper, and an initiative checker for the Office of Secretary of State.
 Parker earned his Master of Public Administration degree with a concentration in Public Policy from The Evergreen State College.
 He enjoys kayaking and international travel.

 Tamara joined SBE in 2012.
 Tamara has worked as an Executive Assistant for SBE, Administrative Assistant for Olympia Vision Clinic and Dialysis Technician for Northwest Kidney Centers.
 She attended Washington State University and earned an Associates of Arts Degree from South Puget Sound Community College.
 Tamara has been a Licensed Practical Nurse since 1999 and enjoys volunteering for local charities.
 Tamara enjoys kayaking, traveling and is frequently found on the sidelines of her son's various sports activities, cheering the loudest.